Drum Facilitation and Team Building, Drum Circles and Djembe Drumming

 The community drum circle isn’t the same as a workshop or facilitation.
 It is not dominated by one person.
 It is more a free flow gathering where everybody gets involved and contributes their individual style in a synergized way so we plug into a collective rhythm.
 It could be called improve.
 You could say this is more a jam session than a pre rehearsed rhythmic piece.

-Stress relieving, Grounding and Lots of Fun
+Stress relieving, Healing and Grounding

 In the Drum Circle there is seldom an audience because everyone is part of the performance.
 You will likely learn some new rhythms and expect every drum circle to be different.
-Sometimes there Guitars, didj’s, flutes and other interesting instruments and you get to see fire dancers, and hoppers.
+Sometimes there Guitars, didj’s, flutes and other interesting instruments and you get to see fire dancers, and hoopers.

 This is a place where you can drum all night or just relax and socialize to the soul soothing rhythms of our heritage